Makeufacturing/MKFG/Build_NewToolsForMKFG/ElectroMechanicalSystems_MKFGRobotics/GravitationalRotaryKneader/README.md

 ## Building Instructions

 Note: This is a fairly advanced maker-level build.
 You'll need to work with lasercut wood, printed parts, mechanical hardware, motors, an Arduino-level controller, and some basic code (to program it).
-Ask for help at your local maker space or library if you're unsure as you.
-Us makers are in this together and often eager to help out!
+Ask for help at your local maker space or library if you're unsure as you go -- us makers are in this together and often eager to help out!

 <img src="./media/gravmixer_a.jpg" width="192"/> <img src="./media/gravmixer_b.jpg" width="192"/> <img src="./media/gravmixer_c.jpg" width="192" /><br/>